-- (a) The Publisher shall provide the current Group Life Insurance through Aetna.
-The Publisher shall pay the premium for this Life Insurance. - (b) An employee may opt for the current Voluntary Term Life through Aetna.
+- (a) The Publisher shall provide the current Group Life Insurance.
+The Publisher shall pay the premium for this Life Insurance. - (b) An employee may opt for the current Voluntary Term Life Insurance.
 The employee shall pay the premium for this life insurance.